 A typical frenectomy (lip tie or tongue tie surgery) is a relatively simple procedure.
 When performed on newborns (as young as 3 months old), the procedure is no more than freeing the lingual frenulum under the tongue to allow the infant to latch correctly and feed normally.
 This procedure has minimal side effects and little or no recovery time.
 In most cases, the baby can begin feeding immediately afterward.

-When a frenulectomy is performed on a toddler or older child, a mild anesthetic is typically used.
-The frenulum is then separated by laser or cauterizing tool.
-A few stitches may be required depending on the severity of the tie and the amount of work needed to free the tongue or lip.
-The entire process is extremely short; typically, the laser frenectomy treatment only takes 15-30 minutes.
+When a frenectomy is performed on a toddler or older child, a mild anesthetic is typically used.
+The frenulum is then separated using state-of-the-art laser gum therapy.
+A few sutures may be required depending on the severity of the tie and the amount of work needed to free the tongue or lip.
+The entire process is extremely short; typically, the laser frenectomy treatment only takes 15-30 minutes per patient.

 Using laser therapy for childhood frenectomies has many advantages.
 Instead of using a cutting process, the laser simply contours the frenulum in the same way as it does gums for gum shortening, sealing tiny blood vessels as part of the process to minimize bleeding and completing the procedure with minimal discomfort on the part of the patient.

 This method also makes the procedure easier on parents who understandably may be upset that their child is having to undergo a procedure at such a young age.
 The good news is that frenectomies have one of the highest success rates of all surgeries, results are instantaneous, and recovery is rapid.

 Home Care After a Frenectomy